JustinHull/FinalProject/README.md

 # FinalProject
--Survive waves of demonic aliens on a spaceship.
+Survive waves of demonic aliens on a spaceship.
--Rotate using A, D, left arrow, and right arrow.
+To rotate, use A, D, left arrow, and right arrow keys.
--Press space to shoot.
+Press space to shoot.
--Kill all zombies to get to the next wave.
+Kill all zombies to get to the next wave.